PayButton/paybutton/docs/README.md

 ## apiBaseUrl

-> **The ‘apiBaseUrl’ parameter specifies the URL for the  API where info about transactions, prices and addresses should come
+> **The ‘apiBaseUrl’ parameter specifies the URL for the API where information about new transactions, prices, and addresses will come from.**

 ?> This parameter is optional.
 Default value is ‘https://api.paybutton.org’.
-Possible values are any string defining an URL.
+Possible values are any valid URL.

 **Example:**
 <!-- tabs:start -->